sudo-awk/CloudHacking/flaws/level 6.md

 >- `rest-api-id`  = s33ppypa75 (We got  from  `aws lambda get-policy` command )
 >- `stage name` = execute-api (We got from  `aws lambda get-policy` command )
 >- `region` = us-west-2
->- resource = Prod/level6  (from `aws apigateway get-stages` )
+>- `resource` = Prod/level6  (from `aws apigateway get-stages` )

-If we combine them all together we will have ` https://s33ppypa75.execute-api.us-west-2.amazonaws.com/Prod/level6`
+If we combine them all together we will have ` https://s33ppypa75.execute-api.us-west-2.amazonaws.com/Prod/level6` which is the hidden aws resouce that we have to discover.

-Then we we go to the url, this is what we see
+If we now check the the url,

 <kbd>![image](https://github.com/user-attachments/assets/b855e61e-de68-4121-9f6b-170b3d3b5238)</kbd>